sematext/docs/docs/monitoring/spm-faq.md

 See [enabling Security Manager permissions](/agents/sematext-agent/jmx-attaching/#security-manager-permissions) to allow automatic JMX connector exposure.

+### Can I reconfigure the agent to send metrics to a different Monitoring App?
+Yes, this is how:
+- In /opt/spm/spm-monitor/conf directory look for a .properties file whose name contains the token of the Monitoring App where the metrics are being sent
+- Rename this file, replacing the App token part with the token of the Monitoring App where you want the agent to send metrics
+- Run `sudo service sematext-agent restart`

 ## Sharing

 ### How can I share my Sematext Apps with other users?